forklovee/OpenGL_Zeldalike/README.md

 - Image loading with stb_image
 - Using multiple textures in fragment shader
 - PVM matrices (aka Projection, View and Model transformations)
-- Camera movement by user input
+- Camera movement by user input (no rotation yet)

 ### Controls
 Esc - Quit